-- During the warm-up, the following statement shall appear on the video board and remain visible for at least 90 seconds.
-This should coincide with the Announcer's introductions (if an announcer is used). - "This match will use Electronic Review as an officiating aid.
+During the warm-up, the following statement shall appear on the video board and remain visible for at least 90 seconds.
+This should coincide with the Announcer's introductions (if an announcer is used).

+"This match will use Electronic Review as an officiating aid.
 Each player (team) will have three incorrect challenges per set, plus one more in a tiebreak.
 Challenges must be made in a timely manner and can only be made on point-ending shots or when a player stops play.
+If, for any reason, Electronic Review of the call is unavailable, the original call will stand."
-If, for any reason, Electronic Review of the call is unavailable, the original call will stand." - There shall not be any review shown in the Stadium except for "Official Review" challenges.
-The RO is responsible for the correct communication with the operators. - The in-stadium video shall not replay "live" action on any controversial or reviewed call. - · If video replays are shown between points or if the video goes live between points, the operator shall return to the scoreboard just prior to the serving player taking his position at the baseline.

-- · Once it is confirmed that a challenge has been made: - The RO shall have direct communication with the operator of the video board and will give verbal instructions on when to show review. - When the RO has confirmed the impact image is correct then he gives the order to send result to board or if the RO has control of the board then sends the result himself. - Video shows the tracking of the ball into and out of the impact area, and then the view angle is moved to show the impact mark.
+- There shall not be any review shown in the Stadium except for "Official Review" challenges.
+The RO is responsible for the correct communication with the operators. - The in-stadium video shall not replay "live" action on any controversial or reviewed call. - If video replays are shown between points or if the video goes live between points, the operator shall return to the scoreboard just prior to the serving player taking his position at the baseline. - · Once it is confirmed that a challenge has been made: - The RO shall have direct communication with the operator of the video board and will give verbal instructions on when to show review. - When the RO has confirmed the impact-image is correct then he gives the order to send result to board or if the RO has control of the board then sends the result himself.
+When sending challenge to the board, make sure you check that what is displayed on the stadium scoreboard is the same (same line) that you have confirmed with the operator and was challenged. - Video shows the tracking of the ball into and out of the impact area, and then the view angle is moved to show the impact mark.
 The "flyover" mode is used to slow the process down "to build the moment". - Graphic includes "Official Review". - Graphic at bottom of screen shows "IN" or "OUT".
-The "in" / "out" will not appear until after the overhead zoom so as to enhance the drama of the video.
+The "in" / "out" will not appear until after the overhead zoom to enhance the drama of the video.
 Television will receive the exact same feed as the video board with the graphic "OFFICIAL REVIEW" and showing "IN" or "OUT". - If review is not available, the RO shall notify the chair umpire and then while the chair umpire is informing the players, the graphic "Review Not Available - Original Call Stands" shall be sent to the video board.
-Reviews not available shall not count against the challenging players total. - The graphic is held until the players have reached the baselines preparing to play, at which time the board returns to the main scoreboard view. - The video board(s), scoreboard(s) or other location(s) must show number of remaining challenges for each player at all times.
+Reviews not available shall not count against the challenging players total. - The graphic is held until the players have reached the baselines preparing to play, at which time the board returns to the main scoreboard view. - The video board(s), scoreboard(s) or other location(s) must always show number of remaining challenges for each player.
 This information must be part of the scoreboard build.